 Low-level concerns must be recorded and retained so they can be evaluated over time to identify any concerning patterns of behaviour.
-A record of any discussions with staff about the low-level concerns must also be kept and retained.
-These discussions will be stored securely, separately from the member of staff's personnel record within the school's/college's safeguarding systems, with access only by the Headteacher or equivalent and DSL.
+A record of any discussions with a team member about the low-level concerns must also be kept and retained.
+These discussions will be stored securely, separately from the team member's personnel record within the school's/college's safeguarding systems, with access only by the Headteacher or equivalent and DSL.

 Low-Level concerns will not be referred to in references unless they have been formalised into more significant concerns resulting in disciplinary or misconduct procedures.
-Should staff leave the school/college, any record of low-level concerns which are stored about them will be reviewed by the Headteacher or equivalent as to whether or not that information needs to be kept.
+Should the team member leave the school/ college, any record of low-level concerns which are stored about them will be reviewed by the Headteacher or equivalent as to whether or not that information needs to be kept.
 The Regional Director will make the decision if there are any low-level concerns about the Headteacher/Principal.

-Secure arrangements must be in place for the internal handover of this information if the Headteacher/Principal and/or DSL leaves the school/college, are off on long-term sick leave etc.
+Secure arrangements must be in place for the internal handover of this information if the Headteacher or equivalent leaves the school/college, are off on long-term sick leave etc.